-Imitation - Innovation - Invention (I do -We do - You do)
+Imitation - Innovation - Invention (I do - We do - You do)

-Teachers start each new genre with a 'Cold Task' - where children have around 20 minutes to write in the style of the proposed genre, to show what they can already do.
-This allows the teacher to assess the children's initial strengths and weaknesses and plan meaningful lessons.
+Each topic begins with a 'hook', (a wow activity!) which fires up the children's creativity and imagination before they immerse themselves in the model text.
+Teachers start each new genre with a 'Cold Task' - where children write in the style of the new genre, to show what they can already do, informed by prior learning.
+This is their 'starting point' and allows the teacher to assess the children's initial strengths and weaknesses and plan meaningful lessons, informed by our 'cold write grids'.
 Children are encouraged to draw upon prior knowledge for these tasks, making links between previously studied topics and their current genre.

-All teachers start with a short, high-quality text (either carefully chosen, adapted or written themselves) selected to appeal to even reluctant writers.
+All teachers start with a short, high-quality text from our T4W overview (either carefully chosen, adapted or written themselves), selected to appeal to even reluctant writers.
 The text includes the structure and toolkit features that the children will be required to imitate.
 A breakdown of toolkit features for each genre and each year group has been created and shared with staff to ensure consistency across the school.